USDA Mortgage Requirements and Guidelines: A Detailed Look

 However, the non-traditional sources of credit cannot be used to overcome existing negative credit.
 This type of manual underwriting is only used in the rare circumstance that a person has no verifiable credit history.

-Since the USDA offers no money down option this means that the lenders are taking on 100% of the risk that the customer will repay the loan.
+Since USDA rural housing loans offer no money down option this means that the lenders are taking on 100% of the risk that the customer will repay the loan.
 In order to safeguard against this risk there is a fee charged called mortgage insurance.

 USDA charges an upfront mortgage insurance as well as yearly mortgage insurance, both of which can be added to the loan.

-When the original loan is approved and closed the USDA will charge 2% of the total outstanding loan as mortgage insurance.
+USDA will charge 1% of the total outstanding loan as a guarantee fee.
 This amount is allowed to be added to the loan and financed over time.

-Along with the initial charge USDA will also charge 0.5% of the loan’s outstanding balance each year as a separate fee.
+Along with the guarantee fee charge, USDA will also charge 0.35% of the loan’s outstanding balance each year as a separate fee.
 This fee is divided by 12 and added to the monthly mortgage payments made by the borrower.

 Closing costs are associated with every type of loan.
 Each loan may differ slightly with the various items.
 However, there will always be several 3rd party companies and entities that get paid for each loan.
 Some examples include